 Main Street will remain open to traffic during construction.

-10th Street to 22nd Street (construction TBD)
+10th Street to 22nd Street (Construction to begin as early as Summer/Fall 2024)

 2nd Street to 10th Street (construction TBD)